ms-ishiyam/AzureFirewall-Tools/README.md

 |$ServiceTagFilePath|false|File Path|If it is no file path, this script gets the tags from the Internet.|

 ### Each files
+`Check-AzureFirewall-Rules-Classic.ps1` is for Azure Firewall Classic.

+`Check-AzureFirewall-Rules-FWPolicy.ps1` is for Azure Firewall Policy.

 `Firewall Policy / Firewall ARM Template` You can get it from Azure portal or Export-AzResourceGroup with "-IncludeParameterDefaultValue" option.

 `IPGroup ARM Template` You can get it from Azure portal or Export-AzResourceGroup with "-IncludeParameterDefaultValue" option.